MySql Call Self SP known as a recursive stored procedure

 If not solve then need to Configure MySql config file.
 Follow this step by step.

-variable is not working, you might need to adjust the system variables in your MySQL configuration file.
+If you’re using a VPS with Ubuntu and the suggested solution for increasing the max_sp_recursion_depth variable is not working, you might need to adjust the system variables in your MySQL configuration file.
 Here’s how you can do that:

 sudo service mysql restart

 Please make sure you have a valid use case for increasing the recursion depth and be cautious when modifying MySQL configuration files.
-Setting very high values for max_sp_recursion_depth
+Setting very high values for max_sp_recursion_depth can lead to high resource usage and possible stack overflow errors, so use it judiciously based on your specific requirements.

-should be increased in your MySQL configuration, and your stored procedures should be able to use a deeper recursion depth.
+After following these steps, the max_sp_recursion_depth should be increased in your MySQL configuration, and your stored procedures should be able to use a deeper recursion depth.